eshadatta/exp-cite-page/README.md

 ### **Current Status**
 * Needs test coverage
-* I need to narrow down an argument parser library
 * The scope for now is to only work with new PIDs, i.e. a file can have a new PID or be upgraded to a major version to get a new PID.
 It currently _does not_ work with deleted pages or tombstoning anything.
 * Code needs to be abstracted out further so that a user could add more functionality for custom url construction or ID generation
 * This only supports DOIs for now.
 A UUID option has been given as an example.
-* Currently, the config file is in an `.ini` format because I thought it would be easier for the user to enter this rather than deal with possibly malformed YAML files.
-This can be reverted to YAML, of course.

 #### **USAGE:**